watrall/charm-market-intelligence-engine/README.md

   - write `data/processed/reports.csv`
   - upsert into `data/charm.db` (`reports` table)
   - append a concise row to Google Sheets (worksheet: `reports`) with `report_name`, `word_count`, and aggregated `skills`.
+- Parsed text is cached in `data/cache/reports_cache.json`, so unchanged PDFs aren't re-read on every execution.
 - Reports are combined with job data in analysis and in the LLM prompt context to surface **trends and gaps**.

 ## Program mapping & outcomes